 Paris Plages spans a two-month period from early July through late August or early September.

-Take a look at our guide to fun things usually available to do at each Paris Plages location.
+Take a look at our guide to fun things available to do at each Paris Plages location.

 You can find all the details about opening dates (plus any updates) in our July and August events articles.